 With this in mind we must be socially responsible for the impact our works have on the surrounding environment.

-We have recently embarked on a certified Environmental Management System to ensure we are operating with best practice in this area, working with Toitū Envirocare in developing an Enviromark-certified Environmental Management System (EMS) to replace our current Environmental Plan.
-This means that our new EMS will be developed, actioned and regularly audited to ISO14401:2015 guidelines.
+As a result our company has now achieved certification as being best practice by the Toitū Enviromark Certification Programme at Bronze level.
+This encouraged us to walk the walk in demonstrating a commitment to an Enviromark Certified Environmental Management System (EMS) to replace our previous Environmental Plan.
+This means that our new EMS will be continually developed, actioned and regularly audited to ISO14001:2015 guidelines.
 The decision to invest in an EMS that is internationally standardised and recognised was made because we recognise the need to keep our staff and our business partners aware of and accountable for their impact on the environment.